Aider-AI/aider/docs/ctags.md

 # Using ctags to help GPT-4 understand an entire repo

-GPT-4 is great at coding, but it's hard to work with it to make modifications inside a larger code base.
+GPT-4 is great at coding, but it's hard to work with it to make modifications inside a large code base.
 GPT can't really understand and navigate more code than can fit in its context window.
 And many